Everybody is familiar with Thanksgiving traditions like eating turkey, watching football and trying to avoid annoying relatives at the dinner table.

 Like a lot of modern-day Americans, their dreams were bigger than their pocketbooks.
 If the Pilgrims had money, they would have come over on a huge ship stocked with enough supplies to get them through the brutal winter of 1620.

 But they were mostly farmers from England who were deeply religious.
 They got tired of being persecuted by King James and the Church of England and initially moved to Holland.

-They struggled adjusting to the urban culture, and after about dozen years, decided to pick up and leave.
+They struggled to adjust to the urban culture, and after about a dozen years, decided to pick up and leave.
 They’d heard about the New World and were enthused by the possibilities.

 It was sort of like seeing a $2 million beach house in a real estate brochure.
 The problem was the Pilgrims couldn’t even afford a down payment.

 Luckily for them and world history, the Plymouth Company was willing to take a chance.

 That was a group of about 70 investors that loaned the voyagers about 1,500 British pounds, which today translates into about $500,000.
 Instead of writing a monthly check, the Pilgrims would pay it off by sending back fur, timber, fish and crops, which the Plymouth Company would sell.

 It was a risky proposition for the lenders.
 The Pilgrims didn’t have to put up any collateral.
 If they fell behind on payments, it wasn’t as if the Plymouth Company could repossess their colony.